Personal Trainer Client Messaging in iOS and Android Apps

 Accessing Personal Training Client Messaging in Mobile Apps

-The in-app Personal Training Client Messaging can be Accessed from the sidebar menu on android and the “More” button on iOS.
+The Personal Training Client Messaging can be Accessed from the sidebar menu on android and the “More” button on iOS.
 If there are new messages for the client or trainer, the menu item will have a badge with the number of new messages as seen below.

 Personal Trainer Clients Messages Screen